nourfahmy2003/stock-predictor/backend/README.md

 - Long runs (~3 min) are fine on a VM.
 If you front with Nginx, raise `proxy_read_timeout` to 600s.
 - Keep TensorFlow version aligned with the one you trained on.
 - Tighten CORS and add auth if exposing publicly.

+## Configuration

+Copy `.env.example` to `.env` and adjust variables as needed.
+At minimum set `FRONTEND_ORIGIN` to the URL of your frontend to enable CORS in development.